Characters: BlazBlue: Non-Player Characters

-- Meido: She was tricked into wearing an outfit of one by Cajun in Chapter 4.
+- Meido: She was tricked into wearing an outfit of one by Kajun in Chapter 4.

-- Ms. Fanservice: Good lord, does she have tons of it.
+- Ms. Fanservice: Good lord, does she have tons of fanservice moments.
 The manga explicitly makes comments on how busty she is.

-- Inverted in one bath scene in Remix Heart with her, Noel, Tsubaki, Makoto, and Cajun; she's the only one who isn't naked, and gets called out for it.
+- Inverted in one bath scene in Remix Heart with her, Noel, Tsubaki, Makoto, and Kajun; she's the only one who isn't naked, and gets called out for it.

 - Nosebleed: Of course, being originally a boy, this is somewhat justified the first few times she sees naked bodies of girls.
 She also apparently faints as an added bonus.

 - Later on she gets used to it and no longer reacts to seeing girls naked or mind being naked in front of them.

-- Ominous Message from the Future: Okay, to be fair it's more like ominous vision of the future, but in Chapter 8 while Mai's dream is going horribly wrong (because of the effect of an artifact) she sees Noel, Makoto, Tsubaki, and Cajun dueling one another as they appear Continuum Shift weapons and all.
+- Ominous Message from the Future: Okay, to be fair it's more like ominous vision of the future, but in Chapter 8 while Mai's dream is going horribly wrong (because of the effect of an artifact) she sees Noel, Makoto, Tsubaki, and Kajun dueling one another as they appear Continuum Shift weapons and all.
 As it gets worse she sees Noel and Tsubaki's outfits shift to their Chronophantasma versions and almost immediately shift yet again into Mu-12 and Izayoi.
 The whole sequence is borderline mind rape session that would make Hazama proud.

 - Power Copying: Her newest power.
 She copies the power and abilities of the last person she kissed (or the last thing she ate) and gives her previous ability to the recipient.
 Unfortunately, she had eaten Noel's cooking when she accidentally kisses Taro, dooming him into cooking death dishes like Noel.